pooja614/ML_DL_projects/SQL_PROJECT/Sales Insights Using SQL.md

 on t.order_date = date.date
 group by p.product_type, date.year;

 <b>8.
+Find the product with highest sales in the month of 'June'</b>

+select d.month_name as mn, t.product_code as pd, sum(t.sales_amount) as sales from transactions t
+INNER JOIN date d
+ON t.order_date = d.date
+where d.month_name = 'June'
+group by t.product_code
+order by sales desc
+limit 1;

+<b>9.
 Procedure to find quantity sales greater than ten thousand</b>

 use sales;